 Restrictions on Reimbursements:

-To facilitate compliance with U.S. Internal Revenue Service regulations, the University will not issue reimbursements to employees for payments made to individuals or sole proprietorships for services unless the payment was made during foreign travel.
+To facilitate compliance with U.S. Internal Revenue Service regulations, the University will not issue reimbursements to employees for payments made by an individual to individuals or sole proprietorships for services unless the payment was made during foreign travel.

 Compliance with Policy: